Charles-Schleich/WasmEdge-yolo-rs/README.md

   </p>
 </div>

-# A Rust library for Yolo tasks for WasmEdge WASI-NN
+# A Rust library for Yolo tasks using WasmEdge + WASI-NN + FFMPEG

 > [!NOTE]
 > This library is a work in progress and is likely to change